Nick

 great deal.

-of this tallies with the feedback I get from most of you (more
+Most of this tallies with the feedback I get

 welcome!).
 Where things go wrong it tends to be in communications